spencerbeggs/turbo-template/README.md

 # turbo-template
-A nicely configured starting point for projects configured with Turborepo.
+A template repo for setting up a Turborepo with sensible default configurations.